chris-vanderveen/obsidian-typst/README.md

 Typst Mate leverages the following open-source projects:

 - [Typst](https://typst.app/) – a modern and powerful typesetting system
-- [MiTex](https://github.com/mitex-rs/mitex) – a fast and lightweight LaTeX to Typst converter
+- [MiTex](https://github.com/mitex-rs/mitex) – a fast, lightweight LaTeX to Typst converter with **high compatibility**
+- [tex2typst](https://github.com/qwinsi/tex2typst) – a fast, lightweight bidirectional converter between TeX/LaTeX and Typst with **readable output**

 I'm grateful to the developers for making this plugin possible.